-Impairment of other intangible, fixed and right-of-use assets the asset is tested for impairment.
+On each closing date, All for One Group examines all right-of-use, fixed and intangible assets for signs of impairment.
+If facts or changes in circumstances indicate that the carrying amount of an asset may not be recoverable, the asset is tested for impairment.
 In addition, intangible assets whose useful lives cannot be determined, or which are not yet being used by the company, are tested for impairment at the end of each financial year.
 This impairment test compares the carrying amount of the asset with the recoverable amount.
 The recoverable amount is determined individually for each asset or, if this is not possible, for the cash-generating unit (CGU) to whom the asset is allocated.
 If the carrying amount exceeds the recoverable amount, impairment of the recoverable amount is recognised through profit or loss.
 Impairment losses are recognised (for goodwill, other intangible assets and fixed assets) under "Depreciation, amortisation and impairment on intangible, fixed and right-of-use assets" in the consolidated statement of profit and loss, while write-ups (where permissible) are recognised as other operating income.